 In 2015, the MDC utilized a State of Connecticut certified public health environmental laboratory to conduct synthetic organic compound analysis regulated under the public health code.
 The collection and analysis of these forty-two synthetic organic compounds (herbicides, pesticides, PCBs, etc) did not detect any of these compounds in the potable water supplied to the customers of the MDC.
-Review of the analytical data by the public, related to this monitoring is available at the MDC's Water Quality Laboratory.
+Review of the analytical data by the public related to this monitoring is available at the MDC's Water Quality Laboratory.
+The next round of testing is scheduled for 2018.